mixmastamyk/console/readme.rst

-display colors and character styles in ANSI-compatible terminals and emulators, as well as other functionality such clearing screens, moving cursors, and setting title bars.
+display colors and character styles in ANSI-compatible terminals and emulators, as well as other functionality such clearing screens, moving cursors, setting title bars, and detecting capabilities.
-A bit more comprehensive than most, however.
+A bit more comprehensive than most.

+How do they work?

 :reverse:`␛`\ [1;3m\ :bi:`Hello World` :reverse:`␛`\ [0m
 --------------------------------------------------------------